 Rules for benefit in connection with studies

-The main rule is the same as before however: a person who studies cannot simultaneously receive benefit from Alfa-kassan.
-But, as previously, after the rules changed there are exceptions.
+A person who studies cannot simultaneously receive benefit from Alfa-kassan.
+But there are some exceptions.

 - If you are a job seeker and wish to participate in education or other activity, full or part time, for the purpose of orientation towards a new trade or profession or educational path or to ease the transition to a new trade or profession, you can apply to be able to study while still receiving benefit for a period of 15 days maximum.